aczichy/SampleTestsForSauceDemo/README.md

 To run Cypress tests, use a command ```npx cypress run``` or ```npx cypress open``` (if you want to run tests in an open browser)

+## Test Architecture

+### Page Object Pattern

+Page Object Pattern is used in this project, which helps in separating the interaction logic with web pages from assertions in automated tests.
+This pattern contributes to improved readability, flexibility, and maintainability of tests.

+### Decision to Place Assertions in Page Objects

+The decision has been made to place assertions directly in the page object files.
+This approach was chosen for the following reasons:

+- Easier test maintenance,
+- Improved code readability,
+- Flexibility in reusing the same assertions across different tests.